MaureenZOU/PhD_Year1_Study_Notes/pytorch_tricky_survey/README.md

 # Pytorch Tricky Survey

+## Version Control
+For each project if you work on a specific pytorch version, then stick on that.
+Otherwise it will create some problem.

 ## MSE Loss and BCE Loss
 BCE loss could only require gradient for the input, but MSE could require both.